Purdue-CS193/homework-0-PeterZaka/index.md

+# Peter Zakariya's First CS193 Homework

+- I get to learn more about Computer Science
+- I'll learn useful tools to apply in the real world and personal projects

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.